SU_A_08

 [r] Yes, the journey was easy.

-[i] Wasn’t there a problem with living, looking for a home or a job?
+[i] Were there any problems with housing, finding a home or a job?

-[r] No, finding a house was easy.
-After a few months we went to our own house after my mother, brothers and father came from Syria.
+[r] No, finding a home was easy.
+After a few months, we moved into our own home after my mother, brothers and father arrived from Syria.

 [i] Was this in 2011?